The 10 Most Forgiving Irons

 • Strange looking

-If you are a beginner or desperate, you might want to take a look at these irons – or the whole set for that matter – from Wedgewood Golf.
-These are designed purely with forgiveness in mind.
+If you are a beginner or desperate, you might want to look at these irons from Wedgewood Golf.
+Wedgewood designed these irons with nothing but forgiveness in mind.

-I wouldn’t recommend these for a better player, obviously, but it’s hard to find anything more forgiving than these Wedgewood clubs.
+I don't recommend these for better players, but it’s hard to find irons more forgiving than these Wedgewood clubs.

 Advertisement